pragyapranati/MUSR/README.md

 [Contact](#paragraph4)

 ## INTRODUCTION<a name="introduction"></a>
+a software which enables a user to scan a QR for attendance which changes after every scan
+sorry no more proxy now

 ## FEATURES <a name="paragraph1"></a>

 dynamic QR Geneator
 easy course creation
 export data in excel spreadsheet
 seperate student and faculty portal
-simple UI for a hassel free experience
+simple UI for a hassel free experience free of cost

 availaible on google play